yashnahta/EntryManagement/README.md

 ![Database](f4.png)

-Also an E-mail is sent to Host post the meeting-
+Also an E-mail is sent to Host after user Checks out of the meeting-

 ![Database](f3.png)

+# Host
+Host Details can be changed in 2 ways-
+*Directly without any Validation.
+*Check for the password of the previous Host.
+Depending on the requirements we can use any of the above.

+# Tech Stack-
+**Android using Java and Xml**

+# Setup-
+To install the app either open source code in **Android Studio** and build to run the app or install it directly with the [Apk File](link)